 • Can IT operation managers identify workloads to the right hosting environments?

-Traditional data center resources have been deployed in a fragmented and siloe manner.
-The complexity of managing such an environment is one reason that IT organizations often allocate as much of 70 percent of their IT budget for “keep the lights on” activities.
+Traditional data center resources have been deployed in a fragmented and siloed manner.
+The complexity of managing such an environment is one reason that IT organizations often allocate as much as 70 percent of their IT budget for “keep the lights on” activities.

 However, converged infrastructure, allows an IT organization to integrate servers, storage, networking, memory into shared pools of reusable physical resources which in turn supports pools of virtual resources.
 This service-oriented approach simplifies the complexity associated with the management of the physical infrastructure, which in turn frees up resources and results in a higher degree of business agility.